Examples of Teaching with Visualizations

 Plotting Earthquakes with Near Real-Time Data part of Cutting Edge:Visualization:Examples

-Annotating Satellite Images part of Pedagogy in Action:Library:Teaching with Data:Examples
+Annotating Change in Satellite Images part of Pedagogy in Action:Library:Teaching with Data:Examples

 During this exercise, students compare a series of satellite images taken 3-4 years apart to investigate the effects of human land use and annotate the images using ImageJ software.